isabella232/journeys.en/help/using/functions/functioninsegment.md

 `inSegment("men over 50")`

-Explanation :
+Explanation:

-the function will return **true** if the individual within the journey instance is part of the platform segment named “men over 50”, **false** otherwise.
+The function will return **true** if the individual within the journey instance is part of the platform segment named “men over 50”, **false** otherwise.